-Explanation of Benefits (EOB) or Denial of Payment notices are not a bill.
+Explanation of Benefits (EOB) or Denial of Payment notices are not bills.
 The notices may list the type of service, date of service, amount billed, and amount paid by the MCO on your behalf.
 The purpose of the notice is to summarize which provider charges are a covered service or benefit.
-If you feel that there is an error, like finding a service that you never received, contact the MCO's member services.
+If you believe that there is an error, like finding a service that you never received, contact MCO Member Services.

 If you are copied on a notice stating that your provider was not paid, you are not responsible for payment.
 Your provider should not charge you.
-If you have questions call MCO member services.
+If you have questions, call MCO Member Services.